Taking Chances: Commercial performance

-Two months before its official release worldwide, Taking Chances was among the most pre-ordered albums in Amazon priced at $9.99.
+Two months before its official release worldwide, Taking Chances was among the most pre-ordered albums on Amazon.
 According to IFPI, Taking Chances was the 8th best-selling album by a female artist of 2007 worldwide, with sales of over 3.1 million copies in 2007 alone.

 Canada

 In Canada, Taking Chances entered the chart at number one with 80,000 copies sold, surpassing Dion's own record for the biggest debut of 2007 (her French-language album D'elles sold 72,000 units in its first week in May 2007).
 Garnering two of the highest sales entries in Canada for two different albums in one year gave Dion an unprecedented achievement in Canadian Nielsen SoundScan history.
 In the second week, Taking Chances remained at the top of the chart, selling 44,000 copies.
 The next week, Dion fell to number two and stayed on this position for four consecutive weeks selling 39,000, 45,000, 37,000 and 43,000 units, respectively.
 Dion returned to the top of the chart for the final week of 2007, selling another 13,000 copies.
 Because of this commercial success, Taking Chances became the third best-selling album in Canada in 2007 according to Nielsen SoundScan, with sales of 301,000 units.
-The album spent two more weeks inside top ten in Canada.
-In July 2008, it was certified four-times Platinum by the CRIA for shipping over 400,000 copies.
+The album spent two more weeks inside the top ten in Canada.
+In July 2008, it was certified four-times platinum by the CRIA for shipping over 400,000 copies.
 It also became the number-one album on the 2008 Billboard year-end chart in Canada.

 United States

-In the United States, Taking Chances debuted at number three selling 215,000 units.
+In the United States, Taking Chances debuted at number three, selling 215,000 units.
 Later, it fell to number eight and remained at that position for two weeks with sales of 128,000 and 93,000 copies, respectively.
-For the next four weeks, the album stayed inside top twenty on the Billboard 200, selling 84,000 (number twelve), 92,000 (number fifteen), 134,000 (number eighteen) and 50,000 units (number twenty), respectively.
-Taking Chances was certified Platinum by the RIAA in February 2008 and has sold 1.1 million copies there as of May 2010.
+For the next four weeks, the album stayed inside the top twenty on the Billboard 200, selling 84,000 (number twelve), 92,000 (number fifteen), 134,000 (number eighteen) and 50,000 units (number twenty), respectively.
+Taking Chances was certified platinum by the RIAA in February 2008 and has sold 1.1 million copies in the US as of May 2010.

 Other markets

-The album also reached number one in Switzerland, South Africa and on the European Top 100 Albums, and peaked inside top ten elsewhere.
-It was certified Gold in many countries, and Platinum or Multi-Platinum in others.
-According to IFPI, Taking Chances has sold 3.1 million copies around the world in 2007 alone.
+The album also reached number one in Switzerland, South Africa and on the European Top 100 Albums, and peaked inside the top ten in various other countries.
+It was certified gold in many countries, and platinum or multi-platinum in others.
+According to the IFPI, Taking Chances sold 3.1 million copies around the world in 2007 alone.